SAP-samples/teched2022-DA263/exercises/ex1/README.md

 ## Summary

-You are now aware of the current situation of the saving rates.
-It does not look good and you want to know why.
-To answer this question use stochastic simulations.
+You are now aware of the current situation of the saving amount.

 Continue to - [Exercise 2 - Launch Business Decision Simulator and upload model](../ex2/README.md)